 - c.
 They must be jointly owned by all purchasers of lots in the subdivision or by all purchasers of non-riparian lots in the subdivision who are provided riparian access rights on the access lot; and - d.
 Covenants or other equally effective legal instruments must be developed that specify which lot owners have authority to use the access lot and what activities are allowed.
 The activities may include watercraft launching, loading, storage, beaching, mooring, or docking.
 They may also include other outdoor recreational activities that do not significantly conflict with general public use of the public water or the enjoyment of normal property rights by adjacent property owners.
-The covenants must limit the total number of vehicles allowed to be parked and the total number of watercraft allowed to be continuously moored, docked, or stored over water, and must require centralization of all common facilities and activities in the most suitable locations on the lot to minimize topographic and vegetative alterations.
+The covenants must limit the total number of vehicles allowed to be parked and the total number of watercrafts allowed to be continuously moored, docked, or stored over water, and must require centralization of all common facilities and activities in the most suitable locations on the lot to minimize topographic and vegetative alterations.
 They must also require all parking areas, storage buildings, and other facilities to be screened from view from the public water, assuming summer, leaf-on conditions. - 3.
-Factors and criteria for planned unit developments.
+Standards for water-oriented commercial, industrial, public and semipublic uses.